tbhaijee/ETL_project_two/README.md

 ## TRANSFORM

-Data analysis and transformation were performed using Python's Pandas, OS libraries via Jupyter Notebook.
+* Remove all unnecessary columns, only keep relevant information regarding country, year, sex, age group and suicide rate

-* Perform data cleanup, remove all unnecessary columns, only keep relevant information regarding Country, Year, Sex, Age and Suicide Rate
+* Perform cleanup on literacy data

 * Group literacy rate by country, then by year using melt() function